History of Sega: Opening of new worldwide divisions

 During 1984, Sega opened its European division.
 While Sega was not initially considering expansion into Europe, the company reconsidered after being contacted by Victor Leslie, a coin-op seller in the United Kingdom.
 Leslie was placed in charge of a new Sega office in London, to be named Sega Europe Ltd. Sega Europe would be the company's marketing base on the continent.

 Sega re-entered the North American arcade market in 1985 with the establishment of another new division at the end of a deal with Bally.
 With Sega Electronics, Inc. no longer in existence, Rosen and Nakayama hired Gene Lipkin to head the new division, Sega Enterprises USA, based in San Jose, California.
 Lipkin had previously worked for Atari and Exidy.
 Lipkin's new sales team head, Tom Petit, had previously worked for Nintendo and Data East.
 The new subsidiary started with 22 employees, US$500,000 in start-up revenue, and operated out of Lipkin's old employer's facilities until Sega's new facility was ready in August 1985.
-The release of Hang-On in 1985 would prove successful in the region, becoming so popular that Sega struggled to keep up with demand for the game.
 In May 1986, Lipkin resigned for personal reasons; Petit eventually took control of the division.
 Sega Enterprises USA held a rivalry with Sega Europe, as the North American division quickly outgrew the European one.

 In 1986, Sega of America was established to manage the company's consumer products in North America.
 Rosen and Nakayama hired Bruce Lowry, Nintendo of America's vice president of sales.
 Lowry was persuaded to change companies because Sega would allow him to start his new office in San Francisco.
 He chose the name "Sega of America" for his division because he had worked for Nintendo of America and liked the combination of words.
 Initially, Sega of America was tasked with repackaging the Master System for a Western release, although distribution of the console would later be given to Tonka.
 During this time, much of Sega of America's new infrastructure was temporarily shut down.